6 reasons why you should take a risk-based audit approach

 Choose the best internal audit software for you

-Ensure you choose the right audit software to meet the needs of your organisation with our free guide.Download now
+Ensure you choose the right audit software to meet the needs of your organization with our free guide.Download now

-Nothing has challenged the economy more in recent times than the COVID-19 pandemic, where organisations have had to quickly pivot and adjust without warning.
+Nothing has challenged the economy more in recent times than the COVID-19 pandemic, where organizations had to quickly pivot and adjust without warning.
 Risk-based audits are invaluable at a time of uncertainty, as they allow businesses to adapt more easily to changing conditions through a consistent and comprehensive approach to risk management.
-The risk-based audit methodology also forces organisations to look beyond the here and now to the emerging risks that will inevitably need to be tackled.
+The risk-based audit methodology also forces organizations to look beyond the here and now to the emerging risks that will inevitably need to be tackled.

-Contrary to traditional internal auditing methods, where audits may be limited to the available resources, risk-based internal audits drive the allocation of resources in a far more targeted way since the wider audit plan is determined by the severity and volume of risks of which senior management requires assurance.
+Contrary to traditional internal auditing methods, risk-based internal audits drive the allocation of resources in a far more targeted way since the wider audit plan is determined by the severity and volume of risks of which senior management requires assurance.
 Where the high-risk areas emerge, that is where the audit team channels their efforts.

 How technology can help

-Without a robust system in place, it is virtually impossible to conduct audits on every potential risk that your organisation is exposed to.
+Without a robust system in place, it is virtually impossible to conduct audits on every potential risk that your organization is exposed to.